SignifAi/notify-signifai-zabbix/README.md

 2. Click "Media types" from the bar just under the top tabs of the screen
-3. Click the "Create media type" button on the far right side of the screen under the bar containing "Media types"
+3. Click the "Create media type" button on the far right side of the screen under the History bar.
 4. Enter "signifai" as the name
 5. Change "Type" to "Script"
 6. Set "Script name" to `send_signifai.py`